 Guide to hiring for small business owners

 There’s a lot to think about when hiring for a small business.
 This includes practical, financial, administrative and personnel management issues.
+And that includes getting the right small business software in place.

 It might feel like a lot to take on board at first, but it’s fairly straightforward in practice.
 It might be helpful to create a checklist of tasks you need to do when hiring someone.